www.Acupuncture4Animals.com

 HOW DOES ACUPUNCTURE HELP MY PET?

 Cancer can diminish energy level and appetite in our pets as well as cause chronic conditions like diarrhea, immune suppression and pain.
-Acupuncture and herbs can increase T-cell production to fight the cancer cells, regulate white cell production (often diminished in cancer or as result of chemotherapy), and regulate the immune system.
-It increases serotonin and endorphin levels, which diminish pain and increase a sense of well being.
-Acupuncture can stimulate appetite, increase energy, and control GI signs that accompany cancer and its treatment.
-Herbal mixtures can stimulate immunity also, and diminish blood supply to the cancer, helping the body to slow the cancer in some cases.
+Acupuncture can increase T-cell production to fight the cancer cells, increase white cell production (often diminished in cancer or as result of chemotherapy), and regulate the immune system.
+Increasing serotonin and endorphin levels, which diminish pain and increase a sense of well being, stimulating appetite, increasing energy, and controlling GI signs that accompany cancer and its treatment are all established benefits of acupuncture.

 HOW MANY SESSIONS ARE NEEDED?